 Acupuncture is extremely safe when practiced by a trained veterinary surgeon.
 Occasionally a patient’s clinical signs may deteriorate for 1-2 days.
 This suggests that fewer points should be used the next time, but long term these patients are likely to respond well.

 How much does it cost?

-The initial consultation and first session is £65 and repeated appointment are £50.
+The initial consultation and first session is £71.50.
+After this the cost is £55 per session.
 Session time is approximately 30 minutes.

 How to book an acupuncture session or to gain more information?